Need something taliored in a short time? We've got a plan for you.

 At this temperature the solders inside the solder paste melt.
 Once they melt, the conveyer belt moves the PCB further through the oven where a series of coolers bring the temperature down.
 This gradual decrease in temperature solidifies the solder again.
 This creates a permanent bond between the LED components and the PCB.

 After the reflow process, it’s time to test our LED strips.
-We test each strip to make sure the brightness, color, and other specifications are just as designed.
+We test each strip to make sure the brightness of led strips, color, and other specifications are just as designed.

 The LED lights come out of the reflow as 50 cm strips.
 They are then welded together by connecting one strip with the other.
 Strips now are connected together by advanced machine like robotic welding arm to any length you want, so the welding robot cost is also necessary for reliable LED manufacturers to ensure the strips quality.

 After welding the LED strips together, we do another series of tests to make sure the strips work as promised.
 A lighting test confirms that the strips don’t have any loose circuits.
 Other optical and electric tests are done to ensure the LED strips meet all our standards and all your requirements.